 A must-stop on for any trip to the Hill Country wine region is Fredericksburg, Texas, part of the Texas Hill Country Wine Trail and home to some of the oldest wineries in the state.
 Fredericksburg cultivates more than half of the world’s grape varietals and is located just a short drive west of Austin and San Antonio.
-The quaint town includes notable wineries such as Fall Creek Vineyards and Becker Vineyards, whose 2013 Provencal won a double gold medal at the 2014 San Francisco International Wine Competition.
-While in Fredericksburg, experience some of the town’s authentic German culture, which comes across in its food, festivals and architecture, as German immigrants settled the town over 160 years ago.
+The quaint town includes notable award-winning wineries such as Fall Creek Vineyards and Becker Vineyards.
+Fredericksburg was settled by German immigrants over 160 years ago, so while you're there, experience some of the town’s authentic German culture, found in its food, festivals and architecture.

-Northeast of Dallas, the city of Grapevine is home to an Urban Wine Trail consisting of eight wineries.
-Visitors can take a wine train or guided tour of the wineries, or plan their own individual tours.
+Northeast of Dallas, the city of Grapevine is home to an urban wine trail consisting of eight wineries.
+Visitors can take a wine train or guided tour of the wineries or plan their own individual tours.
 If you plan a trip in September, make sure to attend GrapeFest, the largest wine festival in the Southwest.

 Wineries, beautiful views and scenic towns leave visitors feeling relaxed and at home in Texas.
-Our wineries invite you to sit, sip, and stay awhile, and we guarantee that when you leave you’ll already be thinking about your next trip back.
+Our wineries invite you to sit, sip and stay awhile, and we guarantee that when you leave, you’ll already be thinking about your next trip back.